 How to reach the Fried Liver Attack

 Now a common question is, “Why not take on f7 with the Bishop instead of the Knight as shown in the image below?”
-Some people are tempted to capture with the Bishop, because it will be check.
+Some people are tempted to capture with the Bishop because it will put the enemy in check.
 However, when the King moves out of check, your attack is over and you have only won a Pawn.
 In contrast, taking with the Knight leads to winning a Rook or a Queen.
 Would you prefer to be a Pawn or a Rook ahead?

 White is just a pawn up

 - Watch for an opportunity to use this effective tactic

 - Don’t launch the fried liver if your opponent has not developed his Knight to f6